 Jonathan is an international speaker and author on the topic of animal-assisted interventions motivating others to harness the power of the human-animal bond.He has trained thousands of professionals in his unique synthesis of East-West brain-based practices and AAT.
 Jonathan is currently writing a book about animal-assisted interventions that explains the incredible range of therapeutic benefits that come from the human-animal emotional bond.He serves as a faculty fellow of Florida State University and was engaged by the United States Senate to deliver brain-based professional development workshops to the entire Senate Staff on Capitol Hill in Washington, DC.

-Financial: Jonathan Jordan is the President of Global Change Management, Inc. He is a faculty fellow at Florida State University, and he earns royalties as a published author.
-He receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.
+Financial: Jonathan Jordan is the President of Global Change Management, Inc. He receives royalties as a published author.
+Jonathan Jordan receives a speaking honorarium and recording royalties from PESI, Inc. He has no relevant financial relationships with ineligible organizations.

-Non-financial: Jonathan Jordan is a member of the Society for Social Neuroscience.
+Non-financial: Jonathan Jordan is a member of the national Association of Social Workers and the Society for Social Neuroscience.